 The Default switch specifies the default library file extension.
-Acceptable values are OBJ for object libraries and MAC for macro libraries.
-When /DF is specified without an argument the default value of arg is OBJ.
+Acceptable values are .OBJ for object libraries, .MAC for macro libraries, and .UNI for universal libraries.
+When /DF is specified without an argument, the default value of arg is .OBJ.

 Specifying a default value: